saiboxx/arrhythmia-detection/README.md

-# trump-tweet-generator
+# Trump Tweet Generator
-Generate Tweets with LSTMs!
+Generate Tweets with LSTMs or GRUs!